sparsh-hurkat/spot/server_files/Sparsh_Hurkat_data.md

 ## Journey

 ### Master's at Carnegie Mellon University (Aug 2025 - Present)
-I am currently preparing to pursue a **Master's in Information Systems Management** at Carnegie Mellon University.
+I am currently preparing to pursue a **Master of Information Systems Management** at Carnegie Mellon University.

   To know how I prepared for the application process, check out my [blog](https://sparsh-hurkat.github.io/guide-to-masters/).

   Click [here](https://sparsh-hurkat.github.io/guide-to-masters/my-story) to know why I chose to pursue a Masters now?

 ### Software developer at Moneyview (March 2022 - July 2025)
 **Moneyview** is a dynamic **FinTech** startup providing lucrative solutions for instant loans and money management.
 In my 3 years at moneyview, I have been deeply involved in the development and enhancement of various financial and technical products and services.